Igglybuff/awesome-piracy/readme.md

 - [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) Plex integration in Kodi done right
 - [Official Plex Addon](https://forums.plex.tv/t/installation-instructions/168854) Official Plex addon for Kodi
 - [Ultimate Kodi Guide](https://www.reddit.com/r/Piracy/comments/7wp42u/ultimate_guide_to_install_kodi_popular_streaming/) ULTIMATE GUIDE TO INSTALL KODI + POPULAR STREAMING ADDONS by /u/giorgiomilan
+- [kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/) A headless install of kodi in a docker container, most useful for a mysql setup of kodi to allow library updates to be sent without the need for a player system to be permanently on.

 ## Gaming